 About Rwanda Money

 Rwanda’s unit of currency is known as the Rwandan franc (RFR), which is sometimes also abbreviated to ‘Frw’ locally known as “mafaranga”.
-The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit card and can change travellers cheques, neither of which is possible in the provinces.
+The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit cards and can change traveller’s cheques, neither of which is possible in the provinces.
 There are ATMs in Kigali, but they are not yet wired to an international network.
 Most banks and most bureau de change are usually closed on Saturday afternoon and Sunday.

 About Rwanda Travel Tips

 Passport and Visas

 A valid passport with a visa is mandatory.
 In view of the bilateral agreements, nationals of the following countries may visit Rwanda without a visa for a period of up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
 Visas can be applied online or bought upon arrival.